dpEmu/dpEmu/docs/team_practices.md

 #### Daily

-  In a round robin manner each developer answers the following questions:
+  Each developer answers the following questions:
   1. What have you done since the last daily?
   2. What are you planning to do before the next daily?
   3. Obstacles or distractions that prevent you from working?